-- The Martime Hotel (Luxury) – This swank, nautical-themed, 4-star hotel looks out over the Highline and has chic, modern rooms with port hole windows, waterfall showers, and green-tiled bathrooms.
+- The Martime Hotel (Luxury) – Easily one of the best boutique hotels in Chelsea, this swank, nautical-themed, 4-star hotel looks out over the Highline and has chic, modern rooms with port hole windows, waterfall showers, and green-tiled bathrooms.
 Mario Batali’s La Sirena and the famed Tao are also in the building, making this a great place to stay in Chelsea.

 - The Standard Highline (Luxury) – This oppulent, 4-star hotel has rooms that start at $300+ per night and that come with floor to celing windows with amazing views of the Hudson River.
 It’s a vibrant, modern place where you can dine at the dine at the Standard Grill and enjoy an adult beverage and the outdoor Biergarten.